ltkmr/FUCKUP/README.md

+# FUCKUP² — Techno-Divination Engine

+> Order is what you find after a successful fuckup.

-# FUCKUP² — First Universal Cybernetic-Kinetic-Ultramicro-Programmer
+FUCKUP² - First Universal Cybernetic-Kinetic-Ultramicro-Programmer - is a local-first techno-divination system inspired by *Illuminatus!*, Discordian mysticism, and retrofuturist aesthetics.
-An automated cyber-occult oracle machine inspired by Robert Anton Wilson's Illuminatus! trilogy.
+It generates and prints (yes, paper) daily oracular readings using (a) local LLM(s), archives the results as styled HTML, and renders them in a submarine-inspired interface.

 ## 📜 Project Overview
 FUCKUP² is an automated, self-operating oracle system: